ampproject/amphtml/spec/amp-story-player.md

 Set to `back-button` or `close-button`.
 The button will dispatch an `amp-story-player-back` or `amp-story-player-close` when clicked.
 This button will disappear when a page attachment is open and reappear when closed.

+#### circular wrapping

+Publishers can set `enable-circular-wrapping` which allows the user to go to the first story when the last story is finished and vice versa.

 ## Specify embedded story

 The `<amp-story-player>` component contains one `<a>` tag.
 Point the href attribute to the story URL.